goshopbuilder/goshopbuilder.github.io/README.md

 **None.**

-The Climbing Journal does not collect any personal information, usage data, analytics, diagnostics, or identifiers from you or your device.
+The Climber's Journal does not collect any personal information, usage data, analytics, diagnostics, or identifiers from you or your device.
 We do not require you to create an account, sign in, or provide an email address to use the app.

 ## Information You Create